camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 The JSON schema versioning is backward-compatible, meaning that all versions including or below the current one are supported.

-## Execution platform compatibility
+## Template compatibility

-You can define template compatibility with different execution platforms using the `engines` property.
+You can define template compatibility with execution platforms and applications using the `engines` property.

 This property is a dictionary object, where the execution platform names are the keys, and the [semantic version](https://semver.org/) ranges are the values.